The Age of Surplus

 So, what has happened to elicit such supply response?

 Better seeds and faster diffusion of technology have made a difference.
-HD-2967, a blockbuster wheat variety released in 2011, could cover a 10 million hectares area in a single season within five years.
+HD-2967, a blockbuster wheat variety released in 2011, could cover 10 million hectares area in a single season within five years.
 Along with HD-3086, a newer variety more resistant to yellow rust fungus, it has ensured that the Green Revolution’s yield gains haven’t plateaued yet: The average Punjab wheat farmer harvested 5.12 tonnes per hectare in 2017-18, as against 3.73 tonnes in 1990-91 and 2.24 tonnes in 1970-71.
 No less impactful has been Co-0238, a cane variety that not only yields more crop per hectare, but also more sugar from every tonne crushed.
-First planted in 2013-14, it now accounts for well over half of the cane area in North India, singularly responsible for UP’s sugar output spiralling from 7.5 mt in 2012-13 to 12 mt this season.
+First planted in 2013-14, it now accounts for well over half of the cane area in North India, while singularly responsible for UP’s sugar output spiralling from 7.5 mt in 2012-13 to 12 mt this season.

 But the story of yield increases isn’t limited to publicly-bred open-pollinated varieties (OPV).
 The 50 quintals/acre yields that farmers in Bihar’s Kosi-Seemanchal belt today realise from rabi corn is comparable to Midwest US levels.
 With planting of hybrids, as opposed to OPVs, paddy yields have gone up from 15 quintals to 25 quintals per acre even in the Adivasi areas of Jharkhand, Chhattisgarh and Odisha.
 Kolar farmers, likewise, grow three crops of tomato annually, while Maharashtra’s Jalgaon district would be the world’s seventh largest banana producer, were it a country.
 The technologies in all these — be it hybrid seeds, high-density cultivation using tissue-cultured plants, or drip irrigation — have been supplied by the likes of DuPont, Monsanto, Bayer, Syngenta and Jain Irrigation.